Law 636 - Chinese Law & Legal Institutions

 The course will include lecture, guest speakers, and class discussion.
 The grade for the course will be based on short response papers, and a final scholarly paper.

-Prior knowledge of the Chinese legal system is not required, but will be helpful.
+Prior knowledge of the Chinese legal system is not required.
 This course can satisfy the SAW requirement.

 |Alex Wang||19F||636||SEM 1||W 5:30 PM - 7:30 PM||3.0||No||Per instructor's discretion|